-Distinguishing overtraining from overreaching is important, because overreaching is a very natural process when we train.
-If you take a look at one of my training programs, you will see that it is based on three weeks with overreaching followed by one recovery week.
+Distinguishing overtraining from overreaching is essential because overreaching is a very natural process when we train.
+For example, if you look at one of my training programs, you will see that it is based on three weeks with overreaching followed by one recovery week.

-When you get to the third week, you will not feel stronger than you were in the first week, but after a recovery week with super compensation, you will be stronger than you were when you entered the program.
-Using a training program structure like this is what I call ‘controlled overtraining’.
+When you get to the third week, you will not feel more robust than you were in the first week, but after a recovery week with super-compensation, you will be stronger than you were when you entered the program.
+Using a training program structure like this is what I call ‘controlled overtraining.’

 Overtraining doesn’t happen overnight

-Many riders use the term ‘overtraining’ for both overreaching and overtraining and I guess that is why many riders diagnose themselves as overtrained.
+Many riders use the term ‘overtraining’ for both overreaching and overtraining, which is why many riders diagnose themselves as overtrained.

 The problem is that if you are really in an overtraining situation, it can take several months before your performance is back at 100%.
-If you have overreached in a period, a week or two is normally enough to get you back on track.
+However, if you have overreached in a period, a week or two usually is enough to get you back on track.

 This principle is often used in tapering protocols, where training volume is reduced the last two or three weeks before a big event.
-Overtraining syndrome doesn´t happen over a night or week.
-It takes 6 to 8 weeks or even longer to develop.
+However, Overtraining syndrome doesn’t happen over a night or a week.
+Instead, it takes 6 to 8 weeks or even longer to develop.